wamuyu-w/Clinical-Booking-System/README.md

 3. Verify that the tables have been set up correctly.
 4. Optional - Add sample data.

-   📷 ERD Screenshot or Link
+  ## 📷 ERD -
-Below is the Entity-Relationship Diagram for the Clinic Booking System:
+  Below is the image of the Entity-Relationship Diagram set up for the Clinic Booking System:
 <img width="631" alt="ERD-ClinicBookingSystem" src="https://github.com/user-attachments/assets/913963cc-7118-4a85-8eb9-3a152b1584f5" />